 Simmering wintertime spices down into syrup form, this gingerbread syrup adds a concentration of holiday spice to cocktails like The Ginger Rogers.

-A basic simple syrup thickened with gum arabic, gomme syrup adds a silky richness to cocktails like the Lion’s Tail and the Green Fly.
+A basic simple syrup thickened with gum arabic, gomme syrup adds a silky richness to cocktails like the Bourbon Renewal.

-Homemade grenadine is a cinch to whip up at home and is worth the effort for pomegranate-rich Shirley Temples and cocktails like the Jack Rose and Tequila Sunrise.
+Homemade grenadine is a cinch to whip up at home and is worth the effort for pomegranate-rich Shirley Temples and cocktails like the Jack Rose and St. Regis Julep.

-Versatile lavender syrup is lovely in everything from fresh-squeezed lemonade to mocktails like our Shady Creek Cooler and cocktails like the California Bubble Bath.
+Lavender syrup is lovely in everything from fresh-squeezed lemonade to cocktails like the California Bubble Bath.

 Add a sweet citrusy splash to an Angostura Phosphate or a glass of iced tea with this lemony syrup.

-One of the most refreshing flavorings, we love to splash this fresh mint syrup in everything from iced tea to cocktails like the Sevillian.
+We love to fresh mint syrup in everything from iced tea to cocktails like a pitcher of Mojitos.

 Bolster cocktails like the Henry & John with a little molasses syrup.